brendatreto/Pewlett-Hackard-Analysis/README.md

 The results are remarkably similar.
 The company needs to take conscious steps to include more women in the decision-making positions and ensure parity.

+## Concluding thoughts
+Using newer tools to perform the analysis allows companies, -and any interested party- to perform more in-depth queries and look for key information that will let them make better decisions based on the actual data, eliminating biases, and enriching the results.